 What isn’t always understood is that the documents will likely touch many hands before the project is actually finished.
 When many other hands are handling documents, there has to be a secure chain of custody all the way through the process.

 Make sure that your document management provider shows the secure chain of custody.

-5. Assuming Your Documents are Backed Up Regularly
+5. Assuming Your Documents are Backing Up Regularly

-Document management solutions seek to provide insurance against the fact that your paper documents are easily destroyed.
-Many companies get in the rut of thinking that their documents are automatically backed up by their document management provider without verifying that the backup is actually occurring on a regular basis.
+Document management solutions seek to provide insurance against the fact that your paper documents are easily destroyable.
+Many companies get in the rut of thinking that their documents are automatically backing up by their document management provider without verifying that the backup is actually occurring on a regular basis.

-If anything were to ever happen and the backup was not actually occurring when it was supposed to, valuable data will be lost.
+If the backup was not actually occurring, valuable data will be lost.
 Check out some tips for ensuring your backup records remain safe.

 6. Using External Storage Devices

-With computer memory capacity getting larger and larger, external storage devices have become more and more popular for backing up data.
-The problem with backing up data on external storage devices like USB drives and external hard drives is that they can easily be stolen or lost.
+With computer memory capacity getting larger, external storage devices have become more popular for backing up data.
+However, it’s easy losing devices like USB drives and external hard drives.

-Using a cloud document management system will allow the storage necessary but still allow you access like it is on an external storage device.
+Using a cloud storage service will allow the storage necessary.
+In addition, it will still allow you access like it is on an external storage device.

-If you are interested in learning more about our document management or document storage services, fill out the form to the right, or give us a call at (866) 385-3706.
+Fill out the form, use the live chat, or give us a call at (866) 385-3706.
 We would be more than happy to answer any questions that you might have.